Bump (application): History

 The underlying idea of a synchronous gesture like bumping two devices for content transfer or pairing them was first conceived by Ken Hinkley of Microsoft Research in 2003.
 This idea was presented at a user interface and technology conference that same year.
 The paper proposed the use of accelerometers and a bumping gesture of two devices to enable communication, screen sharing and content transfer between them.
 Similar to this original concept, the idea for Bump app was conceived by David Lieb, a former employee of Texas Instruments, while he was attending the University of Chicago Booth School of Business for his MBA.
 While going through the orientation and meeting process of business school, he became frustrated by constantly entering contact information into his iPhone and felt that the process could be improved.
 His fellow Texas Instruments employees Andy Huibers and Jake Mintz, who was a classmate of Lieb's at the University of Chicago's MBA program, joined Lieb to form Bump Technologies.

-Bump Technologies launched in 2008 and is located in Mountain View, Calif.
-Early funding for the project was provided by startup incubator Y Combinator, Sequoia Capital and other angel investors.
+Bump Technologies launched in 2008 and is located in Mountain View, CA. Early funding for the project was provided by startup incubator Y Combinator, Sequoia Capital and other angel investors.
 It gained attention at the CTIA international wireless conference, due to its accessibility and novelty factor.
 In October 2009, Bump received $3.4m in Series A funding followed in January 2011 with a $16m series B financing round led by Andreessen Horowitz.
 Silicon Valley venture capitalist Marc Andreessen sits on the company's board.

 The Bump app debuted in the Apple iOS App Store in March 2009 and was “one of the apps that helped to define the iPhone” (Harry McCracken, Technologizer).
 It soon became the billionth download on Apple's App Store.
 An Android version launched in November 2009.
 By the time Bump 3.0 for iOS was released in February 2012, the app had been installed 77 million times, with users sharing more than 2 million photos daily.
 As of February 2013, there had been 125 million Bump app downloads.